jereelton-devel/zoox-test/README.md

 	127.0.0.1       zoox.denied.local
 </pre>

-# Restart your webserver
+<h3>Restart your webserver</h3>

 - XAMPP::Controll (by example)

+<h3>Import the MongoDB databases</h3>

-# Import the MongoDB databases that are placed on zoox-api/db in this project
+<p>These files are placed in zoox-api project in the db/ folder</p>

 - zoox_mongodb_collection_apikey.json
 - zoox_mongodb_collection_auth.json
 - zoox_mongodb_collection_cidade.json
 - zoox_mongodb_collection_estado.json
 - zoox_mongodb_collection_log.json

-# IMPORTANT:
+<h3>IMPORTANT:</h3>

->Put the files files zoox-test on your localhost root path, so access the app by http://zoox.test.local/.
+> Put the files files zoox-test on your localhost root path, so access the app by http://zoox.test.local/.

->The API should be defined with the correct local dns name for the correct funcionally this test, by example: http://zoox.api.local
+> The API should be defined with the correct local dns name for the correct funcionally this test, by example: http://zoox.api.local

 > You can too put the files in the localhost (http://localhost/zoox-test) webserver, but will be needed register the application into database correctly.

-# Requests
+<h3>Requests</h3>

 > NOTE !<br />
 (:col) = collection and (:data) = data